Ishan16D/TwitterDisasterMapping/README.md

 There were several areas that we wanted to improve on:

+__Refine Classification Process:__ Develop a labeled tweet database or improve the process of classifying unlabeled text through an improved natural language processing approach.
 __Model Date and Time:__ Incorporating time into our model would allow for even more up to date information for the disaster relief teams to be able to utilize to a more effective degree.
 __Map Interactions:__ Adding additional interactive features to our maps, such as being able to see the specific tweet for each coordinate.
 __Additional Applications:__ Expand this into a functioning mobile/web application would allow for more features and resources to be available to the rescue organizations.